charicf/DoctorDisease2.0_AKI/README.md

 After the LSTM data has been preprocessed, the model can be trained by running the [LSTM Features python notebook](ml_model/LSTM_features.ipynb).
 This in turn will create the features-only version of the ML model designed by Vagliano, Hsu, and Schut (2022).

 ## Explaining the Model
+The [Explainability notebook](ml_model/Explainability.ipynb) details all the work related to building thwe timeSHAP explanations for the model.

 # Troubleshooting
 ## Rebuilding the Mimic DB